JasonSWu/NeuralImage/README.md

 for past input-response pairs that have the highest similarity.
 A few things that can be experimented with are using a different vectorstore (e.g. Redis), storing documents in a different manner (maybe grouped according to topic?), the number of documents queried, and where/how the results will fit into the prompt.

+Implement temperature: For the models that have been saved locally after finetuning, it may be necessary to manually implement temperature.
+Temperature is a value from 0 to 1 that essentially controls the creativity or randomness of the model.
+This is important for creating a high quality conversational bot.